google/triggerator/README.md

   * If you get 'You don't have access' error just wait a bit

+## Updating
+Basically we just need to update source code (`git pull`) and redeploy (`gcloud app deploy`).
+But before doing this please check CHANGELOG.md for any breaking changes.
+There is no published artifacts anywhere for the solution so there's no a strict notion of release.
+But since the v1 the project maintainers are going to track all significant changes (especially breaking ones if they happen) and features in CHANGELOG.md and update `version` field in `package.json` files for backend and frontend.

 ## Architecture
 The solution is a classic web application with front-end built in Angular (11+) and backend for NodeJS built with TypeScript and Express.
 The backend is supposed to be deployed to Google App Engine